-“Free studies” (read: active idling) on exotic islands along with some raucous celebrations and dancing in the streets after watching the UEFA Cup finals in the early hours of the morning when Denmark became European Champions!
+“Free studies” (read: active idling) on exotic islands along with a pitstop in Bangkok featuring some raucous celebrations and dancing in the streets after watching the FIFA European Cup final in the early hours of the morning when Denmark became European Champions!

 FOURTH STEP: SINGAPORE (The Heart of Asia)

 I arrived in the country whose name means “Lion City” in the summer of 1992.
-I noticed the “boom” immediately – there were building everywhere.
+I noticed the “boom” immediately – they were building everywhere.

 I thought that it might be a good place to give interior design a try and bought the book “SPACE - Interior Design of Singapore”.
 With that in one hand and a telephone in the other, I succeeded in setting up three job-interviews.
 I was offered jobs at all three places.
 At Poole Associates, Graham Taylor Associates (at their offices in either Hong Kong or Tokyo, Japan) and finally with Broadley Gard Associates (BGA).
 Even though BGA had only offered me two weeks of freelance work, I followed my intuition and accepted.
 There was something very special about the company’s new, young managing director.